Rhode Island FC: Founding and inaugural season (2019-present)

-The team's inaugural match was a sellout on March 16, 2024, against New Mexico United, ending in a 1-1 tie.
+The team's inaugural match was a sellout on March 16, 2024, against New Mexico United, ending in a 1–1 tie.
 The first goal in team history was an own goal scored in second-half stoppage time by New Mexico defender Chris Gloster.
 It was the first time in USL Championship history that a team earned a point in its inaugural game.

 The team finished the 2024 regular season 5th in the Eastern Conference of the USL Championship.
 The team showed significant improvement in the standings as the season went on, having been in 11th place as late as mid-June.

-Significant season milestones included their first win at the Las Vegas Lights in April, the only regular season defeat of the Louisville City FC at their home stadium, and a 3-0 victory against rivals Hartford Athletic.
-The team had a mid-season unbeaten streak of 8 games and closed the season on a 6-game unbeaten streak.
-Their final game against Miami FC was an 8-1 victory, the largest margin of victory and highest single-game goal total of any game in the 2024 season.
+Significant inaugural season milestones included their first win at the Las Vegas Lights in April, the only regular season defeat of the Louisville City FC at their home stadium, and a 3-0 victory against rivals Hartford Athletic.
+The team had a mid-season unbeaten streak of 8 games and closed the regular season on a 6-game unbeaten streak, extending it further in the playoffs.
+Their final game against Miami FC was an 8–1 victory, the largest margin of victory and highest single-game goal total of any game in the 2024 season.

 Rhode Island FC set the single-season USL Championship record for most draws, at 15.
 Team honors included Noah Fuson as the 2024 Golden Playmaker, JJ Williams as Player of the Month of October, and Khano Smith as Coach of the Month for June.

-After defeating Indy 3-2 in their first playoff game, RIFC traveled to Players' Shield winners Louisville City FC, beating them 3-0.
-In the Eastern Conference Championship, they beat Charleston Battery 2-1.

-RIFC lost in the USL Championship Final 3-0 to the Colorado Springs Switchbacks.
+After defeating Indy 3–2 in their first playoff game, RIFC traveled to Players' Shield winners Louisville City FC, beating them 3–0.
+In the Eastern Conference Championship, they beat Charleston Battery 2–1.
+RIFC lost in the 2024 USL Championship Final 3-0 to the Colorado Springs Switchbacks.

-The team will move to its new home location, Centreville Bank Stadium, in 2025.
-The team's first scheduled game at the new stadium is May 3, 2025.
+In 2025, the team moved to its new home location, Centreville Bank Stadium.
+The team's first scheduled game at Centreville was a 10,700-person sellout May 3, as Rhode Island played a 0–0 draw against San Antonio FC.
+Season highlights included the team's first meeting against the New England Revolution, a 2–1 home loss in the U.S. Open Cup; scoring a 5–0 home victory against the Tampa Bay Rowdies; and winning Group 4 and reaching the semifinals of the USL Cup.
+As the seventh-seed in the playoffs, RIFC won two playoff games, but lost to Pittsburgh Riverhounds SC in the USL Eastern Conference Final.